DavidN0809/Priority-Based-Multi-Threaded-Image-Processing-Server/readme.md

 # Priority-Based Pre-Threaded Image Processing Server (Work in Progress)

-## TODO

-### Part 4
-- Convert images to greyscale then send.
-- Make a pre-threaded version, i.e., a set number of threads and a master.
-  - The master accepts connection requests, puts the connection descriptors in a bounded buffer, and the individual worker threads remove requests from the bounded buffer before processing.
-  - Make a pool of worker threads.

-### Part 5
-- Make the master higher priority than the worker threads.
-- For demo, add optional flag to add 30-second delay to worker threads.

 ## Compile OpenCV Test
 - Run `make`.
 - Then run the compiled program.
 - All inputs are optional.
-- Client command: `./send_an_image_client "number of clients" "ip addr" "port"`
+- Client command: `./send_an_image_client "ip addr" "port"`
-  - Defaults: port 2100, number of clients: 13, IP addr: localhost.
 - Server command: `./send_an_image_server "port"`
-  - Default is 2100.
+server requires, chmod +x ./server, and running as sudo, so $sudo ./server 2100

-Each client sends the server the `input.jpg`, the server saves these inside the server folder, will convert to greyscale, and send it back, where the client then saves it to the output directory.
+Each client sends the server the `images.png`, the server saves these inside the server folder, will convert to greyscale, and send it back, where the client then saves it to the output directory.
 Each image has the client's number appended to it.
 For example, `received_image-1.jpg` is client 1's image.

 ## Demo
 - Set the number of worker threads to one less than the number of cores on your system.